 GDP is projected to grow 4.3% in 2023 and 4.8% in 2024, driven by expansion in mining, services, and agriculture.
 Inflation is projected to edge to 8.2% due to election-related speculation in 2023 but will ease to 6.5% in 2024 due to a stable exchange rate and calm after the election.
 Public debt is projected to rise to 55.3% of GDP in 2023 and 56.9% in 2024.

-Liberia claims to have 4,400 vessels, or 12% of the world's oceangoing fleet, in its registry, which is headquartered in Virginia, in the US.
+Liberia has the third-largest ship registry after Panama and the Marshall Islands, where boatowners who register under their liberal flags of convenience Liberia claims to have 4,400 vessels, or 12% of the world's oceangoing fleet, in its registry, which is headquartered in Virginia, in the US.
 However, few benefits flow through to the Liberian people or the economy, which continues to be vulnerable to external shocks, and whose infrastructure deficit continues to constrain development.

 Sources: Who Owns Whom sector reports, CIA Factbook, African Development Bank, World Bank, Trading Economics, African Statistical Yearbook and IMF.